NEMSLinux/nems-docs/docs/gettingstarted/notification_definitions.rst

 Understanding Notification Definitions
 ======================================

 Before you setup your first check commands, you'll need to understand what the single-character notification options mean.
+Failure to correctly set notification settings could result in no notifications being generated.

 Refer back to this list as needed, as you'll need to understand what commands such as `w,u,c,r,f` mean.

 Host Notification Settings
 --------------------------